johnnestebann/langravel/README.md

 This method will override the route parameters for given locale, so that the language switcher will return correct URLs with translated slugs.

-## Sponsors & Backers

-I would like to extend my thanks to the following sponsors & backers for funding my open-source journey.
-If you are interested in becoming a sponsor or backer, please visit the [Backers page](https://mariobasic.com/backers).

 ## Contributing

-Thank you for considering contributing to Loki!
-The contribution guide can be found [Here](https://mariobasic.com/contributing).
+Thank you for considering contributing to Langravel!.

-## Code of Conduct

-In order to ensure that the open-source community is welcoming to all, please review and abide by the [Code of Conduct](https://mariobasic.com/code-of-conduct).

 ## License

-Loki is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Langravel is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).